-Performance Measures Booking service is always available during Council's business hours.
-Performance Measures Carry out maintenance operations in accordance with external contract or internal Service Level Agreements.
-Grounds are always correctly marked and ready for the identified sporting code before the day of play.
-Requests for maintenance are responded to or actional within a continue day of play.
-Turf on sportsgrounds is maintained at a height of 75mm or less, bare areas repaired following the winter season and weeds controlled where budget allows.
-Maintenance is implemented in accordance with Service Level Agreements Time Frame ST Time Frame 000 0 Mgt Team ouncil MPL ween etails Mgt Team ability MPL adays s and MPL ks of MPI ated on MPL dium or monthly y or as may be budget Action Ensure a booking officer or other Council staff member will be available between 8.30am and 5.00pm to take booking details and answer enquiries.
-S AND GROUNDS Action Undertake routine safety and suitability MPL inspections and maintenance Sports grounds are marked before the days play to the sporting codes specifications and MPL standards Maintenance passes include checks of MPI Randomly survey users once per annum to gauge satisfaction with provided services Level of service grading will be allocated on a reserve by reserve basis as high, medium or low, which is generally daily for high, monthly or fortnightly for medium and quarterly or as requested for low.
+Mgt Time Performance Measures Team Frame MPL ST • Booking service is always available during Council's business hours.
+Mgt Time Performance Measures MPL O • Carry out maintenance operations in accordance with external contract or internal Service Level Agreements.
+MPL O • Grounds are always correctly marked and ready for the identified executing code before the day of play.
+Requests for maintenance are responded to or actioned within 12 working days.
+Turf on sportsgrounds is maintained at a height of MPL O 75mm or less, bare areas repaired following the winter season and weeds controlled where budget MPL O allows.
+MPL O • Maintenance is implemented in accordance with Service Level Agreements Action Ensure a booking officer or other Council N staff member will be available between 8.30am and 5.00pm to take booking details and answer enquiries.
+Undertake routine safety and suitability linspections and maintenance Sports grounds are marked before the days play to the sporting codes specifications and leadered ance passes include checks of al facilities within parks.
+Randomly survey users once per annum to gauge satisfaction with provided services Level of service grading will be allocated on I a reserve by reserve basis as high, medium or low, which is generally daily for high, monthly or fortnightly for medium and quarterly or as requested for low.
 This frequency may be changed according to weather or budget constraints.
 Management Statement 2.3A Parks Booking Service During normal business hours a responsive booking service will be available.
-2.4 MAINTENANCE OF FACILITIES AND GROUNDS Management Statement 2.4A General Maintenance of Parks and Sportsgrounds Sportsgrounds and parks will be maintained in a safe and aesthetically pleasing condition consistent with the type of recreational use.
-2.4B Level of Service Parks and sportsgrounds will be provided with a level of service treatment consistent with the level of community use.
+2.4 MAINTENANCE OF FACILITIES AND GROUNDS Management Statement Action 2.4A General Maintenance of Parks and Sportsgrounds Sportsgrounds and parks will be maintained in a safe and aesthetically pleasing condition consistent with the type of 2.4B Level of Service Parks and sportsgrounds will be provided with a level of service treatment consistent with the level of community use.

-ne Performance Measures Ime Facilities are available at all identified major grounds in a safe and acceptable condition at all times.
+Performance Measures Facilities are available at all identified major grounds in a safe and acceptable condition at all times.
 Amenities constructed as required All courts including netball, tennis and basketball courts are clearly marked.
 Requests for maintenance are responded to or actioned within 12 working days.
 Maintenance is implemented in accordance with Service Level Agreements.
 Court resurfacing is assessed and carried out as funds become available Requests for maintenance are responded to or actioned within 12 working days.
 Maintenance is implemented in accordance with Service Level Agreements.
-Time Frame 0 0 0 0 ' 0_0 Action Mgt Team Monitor amenities to ensure they are MPL available in an acceptable condition Assess the need for amenities in MPL sportsgrounds and parks that do not provide these services.
-Courts are clearly marked for the sporting MPL codes played on them.
-Damaged surfaces, nets, fencing and poles PSU) will be replaced.
-Furniture in parks and sportsgrounds MPL including seats, tables, rubbish bins and signs (PAT will be regularly maintained Furniture in parks and sportsgrounds that MWM has been vandalised will be repaired or replaced as funds become available.
-If the replaced as funds become available.
-Management Statement 2.4C Upkeep of Amenities Amenities, including toilets, showers and change rooms, will be made available at all major sporting grounds, in a safe and aesthetically pleasing condition.
+Time Frame 0 0 0 0 0 0 Mgt Team MPL MPL MPL (PAT / PSU) MPL (PAT / PSU) / MWM Action Monitor amenities to ensure they are available in an acceptable condition Assess the need for amenities in MPL sportsgrounds and parks that do not provide these services.
+Courts are clearly marked for the sporting codes played on them.
+Damaged surfaces, nets, fencing and poles will be replaced.
+Furniture in parks and sportsgrounds including seats, tables, rubbish bins and signs will be regularly maintained Furniture in parks and sportsgrounds that has been vandalised will be repaired or replaced as funds become available.
+If the furniture poses a public hazard it will be removed.
+Management Statement 2.4C Upkeep of Amenities Amenities, including toilets, showers and change rooms, will be made available at all major sporting grounds, in a safe and aesthetically bleasing condition.
 Amenities will be provided in major Parks where appropriate.
 2.4D Ball Courts Ball courts will be maintained in a useable and safe condition 2.4E Parks Furniture Parks furniture will be maintained to a safe and aesthetically pleasing standard.

---District 8 -Community Land and Crown Reserves Generic Plan of Management
+District 8 -Community Land and Crown Reserves Generic Plan of Management.